 5. Groceries: £125 - £140 per month

-Finding the right student properties Belfast is just one part of the puzzle.
-Getting around the city easily is also important for a great student experience.
+Finding the right student properties Belfast is just one part of the puzzle, the second part is travelling in the city easily.
 Belfast has affordable public transportation for students.
-Whether you live close to the Agri-Food and Biosciences Institute or another school, commuting is easy.
-Here's your guide to student travel in Belfast:
+Whether you live close to the Agri-Food and Biosciences Institute or another school, travelling in the city is easy for every student.
+Below are some of the best transport options available.

-Belfast isn’t just a great place to live—it’s also known for having some of the best UK universities for international students.
+Belfast isn’t just a great place to live; it’s also known for having some of the best UK universities for international students.
 Belfast is known for its academic excellence, modern research, and strong ties to industries.
 Whether you want prestige, career focus, or hands-on learning, you'll find the right fit in Belfast.
 Here’s a closer look at the city’s top universities: